SonarSource/gh-action_release/README.md

 ### Branches

-The `master` branch is used for pre-releases and shall be referenced with caution.
+The `master` branch is used for pre-releases and shall not be referenced directly.

 Branches prefixed with a `v` are pointers to the last major versions, ie: [`v5`](https://github.com/SonarSource/gh-action_release/tree/v5).